 - Two-thirds of UK workers claim their manager has made things worse or had no impact on their performance during lockdown.

 Do not over-react though!
 Like always…different staff have different issues.
 These issues are all manageable.
-Hell, from an HR point of view you may even be able to say they are new and exciting problems to have!
+Hell, from an HR point of view you may even be able to say some are new and exciting problems to have!

 Yep – those days have gone.
 The office now needs to be a more “sterile” environment and employee behaviour within it needs to change to achieve this.